 #12: Cumming, GA

-To start exploring neighborhoods right away, connect with a SimpleShowing agent who is familiar with these areas.
+Once you're ready, connect with a local SimpleShowing agent who is familiar with all of these areas.
 We sell hundreds of homes in Georgia each year!
-Best of all, when you work with a SimpleShowing agent, you’ll qualify for our Realtor Commission Refund Program, which could give you up to $5,000 towards closing costs.
+Best of all, when you work with a SimpleShowing agent, you’ll qualify for our Realtor Refund Program, which provides homebuyers with 1% towards closing costs, or about $5,000 on average.